AwalaApp/specs/rs018-algorithms.md

 Implementations MUST support the Key Derivation Function (KDF) from ANSI X9.63.
 They SHOULD also support the HMAC-based Extract-and-Expand Key Derivation Function (HKDF) defined by [RFC 5869](https://tools.ietf.org/html/rfc5869).

 Any KDF not mentioned in this specification MAY be used if and only if it is regarded secure for pseudorandom secrets.
-The use of user-generated secrets (e.g., passwords) is outside the scope of Relaynet and therefore KDFs for such values are not considered in this specification.
+The use of user-generated secrets (e.g., passwords) is outside the scope of Awala and therefore KDFs for such values are not considered in this specification.

 For the avoidance of doubt, this document applies to any other algorithm used by the KDF.
 For example, when using the ANSI X9.63 KDF or HKDF, the hashing function must be allowed by this document.